mrtan-ys/RoleML/docs/experiments/0-preparation.md

 For efficient conduction of experiments, we recommend making an editable installation of RoleML:

 1. Clone the repository and **`cd`** to the root of the repository.
-2. Install RoleML with **`pip install -e .[grpc, profiling, containerization]`**.
+2. Install RoleML with **`pip install -e .[grpc,profiling,containerization]`**.
 This will install RoleML and dependencies for the gRPC communication backend, profiling and containerization in the current environment.

 We will use _**`<root>`**_ to represent the root directory of the repository.